______________________________________________________________________

 Responsibilities performed on a daily/weekly/quarterly and or annually basis include:

-This job description is a general description of essential job functions.
-It is not intended as an employment contract, nor is it intended to describe all duties someone in this position may perform.
-All employees of the Pioneer Trails Regional Planning Commission are expected to perform tasks as assigned by the executive director.
+This job description is intended to describe the general nature and essential functions of this position.
+It is not intended to serve as an employment contract or comprehensive list of all duties that may be assigned.
+All employees of the Pioneer Trails Regional Planning Commission are expected to perform additional duties as assigned by the Executive Director.
+All new hires are required to complete 90 day probation period.

 Qualifications